tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/index.md

 * Initialization processes of the application and its dependencies

-The rest of the guide explores, in depth, appropriate solutions for these factors for applications deployed on Amazon Elastic Kubernetes Service (Amazon EKS).
+The rest of the guide explores recommended patterns and solutions for these factors for applications deployed on Amazon Elastic Kubernetes Service (Amazon EKS).

 Each solution provides an implementation guide covering the following aspects: